FECG-Blomberg/abenteuerleben/README.md

 # Abenteuerleben Rails version

+## Rules
+- Always use i18n texts, no inline texts

 ## Deployment

 Github actions automatically deploys all changes to master to the dokku environment (production has to be triggered manually as long as no customer-journey and e2e tests are in place)